lorenzolfm/ansible/README.md

 This is how I run the playbook:

-`ansible-playbook local.yml --ask-vault-pass --extra-vars "home=/home/lorenzo" -K`
+`ansible-playbook local.yml --ask-vault-pass --extra-vars "home=/home/lorenzo"`